Azmisov/FontMetrics/README.md

+## About this fork....
+- Added `overshoot` measurement
+- Added `averages:bool` option to FontMetrics method, which will calculate average metrics for your alphabet.
+Set the alphabet and character frequencies inside `FontMetrics.settings.chars.averages` (by default it is just basic Latin characters, with English frequency)

 # FontMetrics

 A lightweight JavaScript library for computing accurate font metrics such as __x-height__, __cap height__, __ascent__, __descent__ and __tittle__ for any loaded web font.